fullmetalbrackets/blog/src/content/blog/self-host-website-cloudflare-tunnel.md

 Like I said, I'm not explaining how to build a website here.
 Assuming you used a static site generator like **Astro** (what I use for this site) or **Nuxt**, use the necessary commands to build the site for deployment -- most likely this will be `npx run build`, `yarn build`, or something along those lines.
 Most static site builders output to a `/dist` or `/public` folder, which is what will be exposed to the internet.

-Make a note of the full path to your website's output directory, so for example `/home/bob/sites/my-cool-blog/dist` or the like.
+Make a note of the full path to your website's output directory, so for example `/home/bob/sites/my-cool-blog/dist` or `../public`, depending on your static site generator.

 <div id='nginx' />

 ## Setting up the Nginx container

 Websites need a **webserver** to serve their pages to be viewed on a browser.
 I use an Nginx docker container since it just makes everything easier and, importantly, repeatable.
-(Ideally I can just move the website files and configuration to any other device and easily recreate it.)
+(The stack is portable and can be recreated on another Docker host.)
 I'll be using **Docker Compose** for this, again to make things easier and repeatable.
 Within the root directory of your site, create the file `docker-compose.yaml` and add the below to it:

 ```yaml
 version: "3.8"